Charging for remediation work

 The definition includes buildings that were the responsibility of any organisation that became part of L&Q after the work that needed correcting took place.

-You can also use the government's building safety costs checker to find out how the rules apply to your home.
+You can also use the government's building safety costs checker to learn how the rules apply to your home.

 We are not required to sign the pledge.
 However, we have already committed to remediating any homes we constructed through our in-house construction arm, without passing on costs to residents.